VivusHub/Vivus/README.md

 "https://www.api.vivushub.com/partners"
 ```
 ## Credits
 Vivus Hub API is owned and maintained by [Vivus Hub ltd](https://www.vivushub.com/vivus/?ref=github&adFor=events).
-You can follow us on Twitter at [VivusHub](https://www.twitter.com/vivushub) to get project updates or fork this repo.
+You can follow us on Twitter at [VivusHub](https://www.twitter.com/vivushub).

 ## License
-The codes and all related text in this documentation fall under [Vivus Hub commercially available contents agreement](https://www.vivushub.com/vivus/interface/terms) and in some cases the GNU when applicable.
-In the event of a conflict between our terms and the GNU license, Vivus Hub terms take precedent.
+The codes and all related text in this documentation fall under [Vivus Hub commercially available contents agreement](https://www.vivushub.com/vivus/interface/terms) and in some cases the MIT License when applicable.
+In the event of a conflict between our terms and the MIT License, Vivus Hub terms take precedent.